Last Updated: 1 December 2022

 19. MODIFICATION.
 Supplier reserves the right to change this Agreement on a going-forward basis at any time upon seven days’ notice.
 Please check this Agreement periodically for changes.
 If a change to this Agreement materially modifies Customer’s rights or obligations, Supplier may require that Customer accept the modified Agreement in order to continue to use the Services.
 Customer must accept the modifications to continue accessing or using the Services.
 If Customer objects to the modifications, its exclusive remedy is to cease any and all access and use of the Services.
 If the effective date of the modifications is during the term of a Subscription and Customer objects to the modifications, then (as its exclusive remedy) Customer may terminate its affected Subscription upon notice to Supplier, and Supplier will refund to Customer any fees it has pre-paid for use of the Services for the terminated portion of the term of the applicable Subscription.
 To exercise this right, Customer must provide Supplier with notice of its objection and termination within 30 days after Supplier provides notice of the modifications.
 Material modifications are effective upon Customer’s acceptance of the modified version of the Agreement.
 Immaterial modifications are effective upon publication.
 Except as expressly permitted in this Section 17, this Agreement may be amended only by a written agreement signed by authorized representatives of the parties to this Agreement.
 Disputes arising under this Agreement will be resolved in accordance with the version of this Agreement that was in effect at the time the dispute arose.

 20. Export Controls.
 Customer acknowledges that the Services may be subject to U.S. and international export control laws and regulations.
 Customer agrees to comply with all applicable export and reexport control laws and regulations, including the Export Administration Regulations maintained by the U.S. Department of Commerce and trade and economic sanctions maintained by the Treasury Department’s Office of Foreign Assets Control.
 Customer agrees not to—directly or indirectly—sell, export, reexport, transfer, or divert the service provided by Supplier to any destination, entity, or person prohibited by the laws or regulations of the United States, without obtaining prior authorization from the competent government authorities as required by those laws and regulations.
-Additionally, Customer warrants that it is (1) not located in Cuba, Iran, North Korea, Sudan, or Syria or the Crimea Region of the Ukraine, and (2) not a denied party as specified in the regulations listed above.
+Additionally, Customer warrants that it is (1) not located in Cuba, Iran, North Korea, or Syria or the Crimea Region of Ukraine, or DNR and LNR regions of Ukraine, and (2) not a denied party as specified in the regulations listed above.
 This export control clause shall survive termination or cancellation of this Agreement.

 21.3 Severability.
 In the event of any one or more provisions of this Agreement becoming invalid or unenforceable, that provision will be limited or eliminated to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable.